wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 * *xivo-ctid* uses *xivo-auth* to authenticate users.
 * the `service_discovery` section of the *xivo-ctid* configuration has changed.
 If you have set up contact_and_presence_sharing, you should update your xivo-ctid configuration.
-* the :ref:`cti-protocol` is now versioned and a message will be displayed if the server and a client have incompatible protocol versions.
+* the cti-protocol is now versioned and a message will be displayed if the server and a client have incompatible protocol versions.

 Consult the `16.01 Roadmap <https://projects.wazo.community/versions/237>`_ for more information.